ProDataMan/ansible-best-practices-windows/labs/setup-ansible/index_new.md

 Back on the Windows machine, in the VS Code Explorer pane:

-1. Under the "ansible-working" directory
+1. Under the `ansible-working` directory
 2. Right Click in the explorer pane
 3. Select `New File`
-4. Name the new file 'inventory_simple.yml'
+4. Name the new file `inventory_simple.yml`
 5. Paste the code below into the file

     ```